-5.1.2 Talking Compass
+4.1.2 Talking Compass

-An example is the C2 talking compass which is a handheld device with speech output.
+One example of such a appliance is the C2 talking compass which is a handheld device with speech output.
 The four major compass points North, South, East and West are spoken, as are the interim points North-East, North-West, South-East and South-West.